marcushogas/Distance-Ladder-Fifth-Force/README.md

 - **code/** *(optional)* — Python script for calibrating the distance ladder
 - **figures/** *(optional)* — Selected plots or figure data used in the paper
 - **results/** *(optional)* — Posterior samples or summary statistics produced in the analysis
 ---

 ## Overview

 This work investigates whether screened fifth forces—possible deviations from General Relativity active in low-density environments—could influence the calibration of the local distance ladder.
 Using environmental proxy fields for the external gravitational potential ($\Phi$), acceleration ($a$), and curvature ($K$), we recalibrate the Cepheid–TRGB distance ladder within a hierarchical Bayesian framework and quantify the resulting impact on the inferred Hubble constant.

-The proxy-field values ($\Phi, a, K$) represent large-scale-structure environments of galaxies hosting Cepheids and TRGB stars.
-They are derived from external potential, acceleration, and curvature maps following the *screened fifth-force* formalism used to test departures from General Relativity.

 ---